La Ley de Herodes (2000) from Johnny Web (Uncle Scoopy) and Tuna |

 |

 It is set in 1949.
 The ruling PRI party is looking for a man to head up the tiny but troublesome town of San Pedro de los Saguaros.
-(Correct me if I'm wrong, but I'm pretty sure there is no St Peter of the Cacti).
-They need a man who is ambitious, honest, loyal to the party, and - most important - not too bright, because this town really sucks.
+(Correct me if I'm wrong, but I'm pretty sure there is no such saint as St Peter of the Cacti.)
+The party bosses need a man who is ambitious, honest, loyal to the party, and - most important - not too bright, because this town really sucks.
 It consists of fewer than 100 people, about four of whom actually speak Spanish.
-Enter our hero, Juan Vargas, who has been supervising a local urban dump and jumps at the honor of becoming a mayor, and relishes the opportunity to bring modernity and social justice to his new subjects.
-He and his wife pack their best wardrobe into their Packard, and head off proudly to the new assignment, filled with dreams of glory and respect.
+Enter our hero, Juan Vargas, who has been supervising a local urban dump and jumps at the honor of becoming a mayor.
+He relishes the opportunity to bring modernity and social justice to his new subjects.
+He and his wife pack their best wardrobes into their Packard, and head off proudly to the new assignment, filled with dreams of glory and respect.
 They stop to ask for directions in the middle of nowhere, and are crestfallen to learn that the very same middle of nowhere happens to be their new town!
-As time goes on, all of Juan's foolish ideals fall by the wayside, and he learns to exploit the local populace like every mayor before him.
-In an interesting ending, Juan meets a dual fate - either he is beheaded by the local villagers and replaced by another Juan - a clone of the idealistic, eager fool Juan used to be - or he goes on to climb through the ranks and ends up President of Mexico.
+As time goes on, all of Juan's ideals fall by the wayside, and he learns to exploit the local populace like every mayor before him.
+In an interesting ending, Juan meets a dual fate - either he is beheaded by the local villagers and replaced by another Juan, who is a clone of the idealistic, eager fool Juan used to be - or he goes on to climb through the ranks and ends up President of Mexico.
 Because, after all, either THIS Juan rises to the top, or another one - they're all interchangeable in a corrupt system.
-The best feature of the film is the casting of Juan, who is so lovable and meek that we could never believe him capable of the horrible acts he eventually commits.
-He's so sweet and naive that we still sympathize with him no matter how bad his misdeeds.
-The real power of that casting is that the blame for corruption falls squarely where it belongs, not on evil men, but on a system which corrupts all men, even the sweetest, forcing them to become cruel or fail.
+The best feature of the film is the choice of actors to play Juan, who seems so lovable and meek that we could never believe him capable of the horrible acts he eventually commits.
+He's so sweet and naive that we still sympathize with him no matter how bad his later misdeeds.
+The real power of that casting is that it underlines the central point: the blame for corruption falls not on evil men, but on a system which corrupts all men, even the sweetest, by forcing them to become cruel or fail.
 Although Herod's Law is a comedy, and is really an entertainment film at heart, this movie was so influential in Mexico that many people said it contributed significantly to the electoral defeat of the PRI party in the 2000 elections, after 70 consecutive years in power. |

 |||||